UM-ARM-Lab/Plant-Selector/README.md

 ```
 After doing this, specify the default name for the group state in the roslaunch and, if confident in your collision world, you can set the arg 'return_to_default_automatically' to true.
 This means Val will move to the default position without confirmation from the user on the plan.
 Also, in between grasping attempts, Val will move back to the default position as a way to reset and move the grippers out of view of the ZED camera.

-ADD IMAGE

 ### val_repetitive.launch
 This launch file is almost identical to the launch file above.
 The only difference is that after the user selects a weed and verifies the plan, Val will repeatedly attempt to grasp the weed.
 This is meant to demonstrate the need for visual servoing.

-Note: This was only used for weed extraction.
+Note: This was only used for weed extraction and making recent demos, make sure to look through the code before running.

 To run:
 ```